 I have seen some bloggers talk about using the toaster to reheat but I haven't tried that.
 If you do please make sure to leave me a comment below to let me know how it works!

-WHAT TO SERVE/TOP THESE LOW CARB CREAM CHEESE PANCAKES WITH?
+WHAT TO SERVE LOW CARB CREAM CHEESE PANCAKES WITH

 - Strawberry Cheesecake Spread (Dip)